Yeampier2022/cse340/README.md

 1. Go to http://localhost:5500 in a browser tab.
 Nothing should be visible as the server has not been setup to repond to that route.
 2. Add "/filename.html" to the end of the URL (replacing filename with the name of the file you moved to the public folder).
-3. You should see that page in the browser.
+3. You should see that page in the browser..